Professional supervision and consultation

 A large part of my current practice is supervising a diverse range of practitioners working in schools, colleges, and public health.
 I also supervise trainee counsellors and established independent therapists, and am a member of the Independent Supervisors Network.

 I hold a Diploma in Integrative Supervision and draw on over 20 years of varied therapeutic counselling experience including EAP, voluntary sector, local authority, NHS primary care, and private practice.
 Currently I write the supervision column for BACP’s Private Practice journal.
-Here are my three most recent articles:
+Here are four of my recent articles:

 • Shadow signs – a look at how the “shadow self” shows up in supervision